 Pulao sits somewhere between these two.
 Characteristically it is a one-pot dish with all the ingredients cooked together – but not always.
 It can be served as a side dish, or a course on its own, depending on the complexity of the finished dish.

 There are also a number of other dishes that use rice that are not covered here.
 A particular favourite of mine are rice cakes – idli – which are made from fermented rice batter.
 Let us not overlook kitchri, the original basis of kedgeree, which is a dish of rice and lentils cooked together.
 And then there is kheer, or Indian rice pudding.
 These will all be posted shortly.

 I advocate against buying large quantities, like the sacks of rice they have on offer.
-Whilst it may be convenient, it may be what they claim is “restaurant quality”, and it may well be good rice, but unless you prepare and eat rice in industrial quantities, a 10kg sack will just be infested with moths within a few months.
+Whilst it may be convenient, it may be what they claim is “restaurant quality”, and whilst it may well be good rice, unless you prepare and eat rice in industrial quantities, a 10kg sack will just be infested with moths before you finish it.
 At a big 200g serving size, a 10kg sack will make around a hundred servings.
 If you eat Indian food two or three times a week, are a family of four, then that is about three months’ supply.

-Remember too, that basmati rice is not a general purpose rice, and is not that suitable for Asian or European dishes.
+Remember too, that basmati rice is not a general purpose rice and is not really suitable for Asian or European dishes.
 You are going to either have a big family, lots of guests, or eat a lot of Indian food to call for that sort of purchase.